What Is a Sports Medicine Physician?

 In order to become sports medicine physicians, candidates must complete medical school, earn a license, complete a residency and fellowship, and earn board certification in sports medicine.
 It takes a minimum of eight years of schooling, in most cases, to be ready to enter residency programs.
 As a result, the field of sports medicine is highly competitive.

+Sports medicine physician education requirements, like all medical career requirements, are fairly extensive.
 Becoming a sports medicine physician requires obtaining a bachelor's degree and a Doctor of Medicine (M.D.) degree.
-During their undergraduate years, students will need to take pre-med classes in biology, anatomy and chemistry.
-Medical school is a 4-year program in which the last two years include clinical rotations.
+During their undergraduate years, students will need to take pre-med classes in biology, anatomy, and chemistry.
+Medical school is a four-year program in which the last two years include clinical rotations.

-Typically, sports medicine physicians have primary specialization in either orthopedic surgery or primary care with subspecialty in sports medicine.
+Sports medicine requirements go above and beyond the above education.
+Typically, sports medicine physicians have primary specialization in either orthopedic surgery or primary care with sub-specialty in sports medicine.
 During the clinical rotations, students can take electives in one of these specialty areas.
 Following the completion of medical school, graduates enter into residency programs.
 No residency programs exist that allow for specialization in sports medicine, but rotations can include sports medicine procedures.